soumcog/spring_notes/ques.md

-Okay, here are 50 questions related to Spring, Spring Boot, and the microtask project, along with their answers:

 **Spring Framework:**

 1. **What is Spring Framework?**  Spring is a comprehensive, lightweight, and open-source framework for building enterprise Java applications.
 It provides infrastructure support at all layers, promoting good design practices and reducing boilerplate code.